A BRIEF HISTORY OF GAMES AND LEISURE

 In the Middle Ages plays were religious.
 They were based on Bible stories or were meant to teach the people Christian values.
-In the 16th century theatre became separated from religion.
+In the 16th century theater became separated from religion.
 Secular plays were written, both comedies and tragedies.
 However Tudor governments were suspicious of actors.
 They were regarded as layabouts who did no useful work.
 From 1572 actors had to hold a licence.

 In the early 16th century actors performed in market squares or inn courtyards.
-However in 1576 a man named James Burbage built the first theatre in England.
+However in 1576 a man named James Burbage built the first theater in England.
 Others followed.
 Those who could afford the best seats were sheltered from the weather.
 However the poor customers stood in the open air.
 They were called groundlings.

 There were no female actors in Tudor times.
 Boys played women's parts.

 In the 17th century traditional pastimes such as cards and bowls continued.
 So did games like tennis and shuttlecock.
 People also played board games like chess, draughts, backgammon and fox and geese.